Little Rock, AR

 About Rebecca Matlock

 Rebecca Matlock practices primarily in employment law litigation.
 She has worked on labor law cases involving misclassification, minimum wage, overtime and ‘off-the-clock’ violations.
-As an undergraduate at Baylor University, she wrote for the university newspaper, The Lariat, and was involved in several other organizations on campus.
-As a law student, she served as Executive Editor of the UALR Law Review, which published her article in the Spring of 2015 issue.
-She also clerked at the Attorney General’s office, the Arkansas Municipal League, and several law firms in the Little Rock area.
-Rebecca and her husband live in Little Rock where they enjoy canoeing, gardening, and hiking.
+She majored in news-editorial journalism and minored in English and religion at Baylor University.
+As an undergraduate, she wrote for the university newspaper, The Lariat, was part of an at-risk children’s Bible study and tutoring program and was a member of Delta Delta Delta sorority.
+As a law student, she served as Executive Editor of the UALR Law Review, which published her article in the Spring 2015 issue.
+She also clerked at the Attorney General’s office, the Arkansas Municipal League and several law firms in the Little Rock area.
+Rebecca and her husband live in Little Rock where they enjoy canoeing, gardening and hiking.

 - Baylor University, B.A., magna cum laude (2008)

 - University of Arkansas at Little Rock William H. Bowen School of Law, J.D., magna cum laude (2015)

 - U.S. District Court Eastern and Western Districts of Arkansas, 2015